Lake City, MN 55041

 Area Fisheries Supervisor Kevin Stauffer with four full-time and one part-time employee manage a handful of reservoirs and the Mississippi River from Hastings to the Iowa border.
 The area includes the Mississippi's 29,295-acre Lake Pepin, which stretches 21 miles from Red Wing to Alma, Wis.
 Area staff also manage 200 miles of trout streams and two popular medium-sized rivers – the Cannon and Zumbro.

-Detailed area map - Lake City Area Fisheries comprises parts of five counties plus the Mississippi River from Hastings to Iowa.
+Detailed area map - The Lake City fisheries work area includes parts of five counties plus the Mississippi River from Hastings to the Iowa border.

-More information on Fisheries Research in SE MN
+More information on Fisheries research in southeast Minnesota.

 - Our work

 - Conduct annual, long term fisheries monitoring on Lake Pepin, the Mississippi River and Driftless Area trout streams.
 Data from these monitoring programs create the foundation for fisheries management on these resources.

 - Work in partnership with the state of Wisconsin, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers and citizen groups to manage fisheries habitat on 150 miles of the Mississippi River from Hastings (Pool 3) to the Iowa border (Pool 9).

 - Develop and implement large-scale habitat restoration projects on the Mississippi River to improve fish habitat and fishing success.
 Funding from Minnesota's Outdoor Heritage Fund and the federally funded Upper Mississippi River Restoration program pay for the projects but not the development and implementation work that Lake City fisheries staff must do to bring these projects to fruition.